 Mangrove leaves have several adaptations for salty living.

-Many of the leaves are trapped among the mangrove’s pneumatophores (vertical corky breathing roots that stick up like fingers out of the mud).
-The leaves are quickly broken down by soil fungi and bacteria to make their nutrients available for reabsorption by the mangrove.
-By this stage their salt content has leached out into the seawater.
+In the Far North, the annual litter drop is about five to six tonnes per hectare.
+Many of these leaves are trapped among the pneumatophores (aerial roots) and are quickly broken down by soil fungi and bacteria to make their nutrients available for reabsorption by the mangroves - but now with the salt leached out into the seawater.

-Mangroves have developed a wetsuit to help them survive living in seawater.
+Mangroves have developed a wetsuit to help them survive in seawater.
 The upper surface of mangrove leaves has a thick, waxy cuticle that makes the leaves waterproof.
 As the tide falls away, the salty water drains away quickly from the pointed tips of the leaves.

-These stomata allow carbon dioxide from the air to diffuse into the photosynthetic leaf tissue inside.
-The leaves’ underside is also coated with fine hairs that form an insulating blanket to reduce air flow.
+As an extra precaution, the underside of the leaves is coated with fine hairs that form an insulating blanket to reduce air flow.

 A waxy coating helps mangroves survive.

-The mangrove cannot send its roots deep into the ground.
-This is because fine estuary silt in which it grows is usually packed so tightly it contains virtually none of the air which the tree needs to survive.
+The mangrove cannot send its roots deep into the fine estuary silt because this is packed so tightly that there is virtually no air, which the tree needs to survive.